MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/understanding-file-encoding.md

 goes: _bytes_ -> _characters_ -> _tokens_ -> _abstract syntax tree_ -> _execution_.

 Both VS Code and PowerShell are installed with a sensible default encoding configuration.
-However, the default encoding used by PowerShell has changed with the release of PowerShell Core (v6.x).
+However, the default encoding used by PowerShell has changed with the release of PowerShell 6.
 To ensure you have no problems using PowerShell or the PowerShell extension in VS Code, you need to configure your VS Code and PowerShell settings properly.

 ## Common causes of encoding issues